 Healthcare Provider Update: Offers medical, dental, drug, and optical plans, along with FSAs and wellness education programs 1.
 As ACA premiums rise and subsidies expire, Hawaiian Electrics comprehensive employer-sponsored benefits may help employees avoid the steep out-of-pocket increases expected in the individual market.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Hawaiian Electric Industries employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Hawaiian Electric Industries employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Hawaiian Electric Industries employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'